GuruCharan6/AI-Digital-Twin/README.md

 - Collected 10–20 personal photos with varied lighting and angles
 - Trained a custom **FLUX LoRA** on these photos
-- Generated 4 high-quality AI images of myself for use in the animation pipeline
+- Generated 4 high-quality AI images of myself for the animation pipeline

 | Why FLUX? |
 |---|